EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 A crinkled arc is a continuous curve that appears as if it is making right-angle turns at every point along its trajectory.
-Additionally, if you draw a straight line between two recent points and compare that line to a line drawn between any two points in its more distance past, you will find that these two lines are also perpendicular.
+Additionally, if you draw a straight line between two recent points and compare that line to a line drawn between any two points in its more distant past, you will find that these two lines are also perpendicular.

-On first hearing about the crinkled arc, this feels really weird, and it may not be clear that such a curve should exist at all, even if we allow ourselves an infinite-dimensional space to draw it in.
-However, it turns out that not only do such curves exist, there are ways of constructing them so that the fact that they have these properties begins to feel obvious.
+On first hearing about the crinkled arc, this feels really weird.
+It may not be clear that such a curve should exist at all, even if we allow ourselves an infinite-dimensional space to draw it in.
+However, it turns out that not only do such curves exist, there are ways of constructing them so that their properties begin to feel obvious.
 In this post, I describe two such ways that crinkled arcs have been constructed, the first by defining it as a path through a space of functions